-Alchemical methods, also called Free Energy Calculations (FECs), have emerged as powerful computational methods for predicting changes in binding affinity without the need for extensive experimental data.31,36,37,39,46,47 These alchemical methods are used to estimate free energies of binding ( $\Delta G$ ) by estimating the energetic cost of atoms going from one thermodynamic configuration to another via tuning the strength of atomic interactions via a so-called alchemical transformation.
-To study the impact of a mutation on drug binding, we estimate the energetic cost of transforming amino acids between wild-type (WT) and mutant residues in the presence and absence of a ligand (Supp.
-Fig. 1).
-These alchemical methods compute free energy differences ( $\Delta G$ ) using a so-called "transformation" between the wild-type and mutant amino acid atoms.
-This transformation is "alchemical" in that it scales, using the parameter $\lambda$ , bonded and nonbonded interactions of an amino acid sidechain found in WT and mutant.
-Several alchemical approaches can be used to estimate $\Delta\Delta G$ changes associated with mutations.
-Replica exchange methods, such as Hamiltonian replica exchange molecular dynamics (RepEx, HREX, or REMD),46,48-51 enable enhanced sampling of conformational space and provide insights into the thermodynamics of the binding process.
-Non-equilibrium switching methods utilize fast out-ofequilibrium transitions along the reaction coordinate to estimate free energy differences.36,52,52-55 However, existing benchmarks have only been retrospective, 10,12,36,55,56 and the prospective capabilities of FECs require examination.
+Alchemical methods, sometimes referred more generally to as Free Energy Calculations (FECs) in prior work (Figure S1),46 have emerged as powerful computational methods for predicting changes in binding affinity without the need for extensive experimental data that requires a large amount of time and cost to generate.^{31,36,37,39,46,47} Such structure-based alchemical methods aim to complement existing experimental measurements via large-scale parallel assessment of many mutations prior to experimental measurement.
+These alchemical methods are used to estimate free energies of binding (ΔG) by estimating the energetic cost of atoms going from one thermodynamic configuration to another via tuning the strength of atomic interactions via a so-called alchemical transformation.46 To study the impact of a mutation on drug binding, we estimate the energetic cost of transforming amino acids between wild-type (WT) and mutant residues in the presence and absence of a ligand (Figure S1).
+These alchemical methods compute free energy differences (ΔG) using a so-called "transformation" between the wild-type and mutant amino acid atoms.
+This transformation is "alchemical" in that it scales, using the parameter λ , bonded and nonbonded interactions of an amino acid side chain found in WT and mutant.
+Briefly, alchemical free energy methods estimate the impact of a mutation on drug binding by estimating the thermodynamic cost of transforming one amino acid to another in the presence and absence of a ligand.
+These alchemical methods compute free energy differences (ΔG) using a so-called "transformation" between the wild-type and mutant amino acid atoms.
+This transformation is "alchemical" in that it scales, using the parameter λ , bonded and nonbonded interactions of an amino acid side chain found in WT and mutant (Figure 3) such that $\lambda = 0$ represents a complete WT and $\lambda = 1$ represents the mutant; values of $0 < \lambda < 1$ are a scaled combination of the two sets of interactions.
+During a transformation, the side chain of one amino acid (WT) is "phased out" while another amino acid chain (the mutant) is "phased in" (Figure 3).^{37,46-48} In computing the free energy (ΔG) in both holo and apo conditions, a thermodynamic cycle is constructed, in which we subtract the apo ΔG from the holo ΔG to arrive at the thermodynamic impact of mutation upon drug-binding $(\Delta\Delta G)$ (Figure S1).46 Several alchemical approaches can be used to estimate $\Delta\Delta G$ changes associated with mutations.
+Replica exchange methods, such as Hamiltonian replica exchange molecular dynamics (RepEx, HREX, or REMD), $^{47,49-51}$ enable enhanced sampling of conformational space and provide insights into the thermodynamics of the binding process.
+Nonequilibrium switching methods utilize fast out-of-equilibrium transitions along the reaction coordinate to estimate free energy differences.^{36,52-55} However, existing benchmarks have only been retrospective, 10,12,36,55,56 and the prospective capabilities of FECs require examination.